codebylalit/movie-mood-matcher/README.md

 If you find this project helpful, consider supporting the development:

-- Visit the "Coffee Time!" page to buy the developer a coffee
+- Visit the "Coffee Time!" page to buy a coffee to me :)
 - Star the repository on GitHub
 - Share with friends and colleagues